petermchale/modeling_mutation_counts_using_neural_networks/README.md

+# Introduction

 # Model

 [Here](http://nbviewer.jupyter.org/github/petermchale/modeling_mutation_counts_using_neural_networks/blob/master/engineer_features/model/model.ipynb) is a description of the model, with properly rendered Plotly interactive graphs.

-# Applications
+# Goal

+We would like to build models that accurately predict the average number of mutations in a given genomic interval, i.e., given the genomic sequence and, possibly, epigenetic information, e.g. DNase hypersensitivity profiles.
+We are particularly interested in the following applications of such models:

-* Project 1: Fit the model to de-novo mutation data to see how mutation rate varies with genomic coordinate.
+* Learning new genomic "features" responsible for variation in *de novo* mutation rate with genomic coordinate.

-* Project 2: Fit the model to germline and somatic variation data.
-Then infer genomic regions under negative or positive selection by identifying regions in which the mutation count is lower or higher than expected under the trained model.
+* By fitting the model to germline and somatic variation data, infer genomic regions under natural selection by identifying regions in which the mutation count is lower or higher than expected.